Gonadal dysgenesis

-Gonadal development is a genetically controlled process by the chromosomal sex (XX or XY) which directs the formation of the gonad (ovary or testis).
+Gonadal development is a process, which is primarily controlled genetically by the chromosomal sex (XX or XY), which directs the formation of the gonad (ovary or testicle).

 Differentiation of the gonads requires a tightly regulated cascade of genetic, molecular and morphogenic events.

 At the formation of the developed gonad, steroid production influences local and distant receptors for continued morphological and biochemical changes.

-This results in the appropriate phenotype corresponding to the karyotype (46,XX for females and 46,XY for males).
+This results in the phenotype corresponding to the karyotype (46,XX for females and 46,XY for males).

-Gonadal dysgenesis arises from the failure of signalling in this tightly regulated process during early foetal development.
+Gonadal dysgenesis arises from a difference in signalling in this tightly regulated process during early foetal development.

-Manifestations of gonadal dysgenesis are dependent on the aetiology and severity of the underlying defect.
+Manifestations of gonadal dysgenesis are dependent on the aetiology and severity of the underlying causes.